Lotame/DataStream_Cookbook/recipes/1/README.md

 OK, enough already with the attempted elocution, I'm going to start writing some of that code stuff.

 ---
-Just like before, I can use the `glob` First, I'll want to open and read the `.json` file, and, at the same time, create a new file so I can write the `.csv` output.
+Just like before, I can use Python's `glob` to operate on a set of files in a directory.

+First, I'll want to open and read each `.json` file, and, at the same time, create a new file so I can write the `.csv` output.
 For now, I'll just print out all the fields I find from a couple of lines of each file, so I can make a plan with how to handle each one.

 ```python
 path="/directory/containing/my/json/files/"